madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 the fixpoint from an empty set of facts.

-The only thing left unexplained is the `isRangeRestricted` predicate which ensures the program is well-formed and is explained next.
+The only thing left unexplained is the `isRangeRestricted` predicate which ensures the program is well-formed.

-### Correctness, termination, and testing
+### Semantic considerations

-Now that we have something that almost compiles we can talk about correctness.
+Now that we have something that almost compiles we can talk about semantics.
-Starting with the last missing piece: the range restriction predicate.
+Starting with the last missing piece: the range restriction predicate followed by termination.

-#### Range restriction
+#### Range restriction and domain independence

 In a rule, if every variable in the head appears somewhere in the body, we call the rule range-restricted.
-We check if the program is range-restricted before evaluating it with `solve`.[^dependent-range-restriction] This is why while evaluating a rule (using `evalRule`), we didn't have to check if there are any variables left in the head after substitution.
+We check if every rule is range-restricted before evaluating them in `solve`.[^dependent-range-restriction] This is why we didn't have to check if there were any variables left in the head after substitution in `evalRule`.
+If we can get to the stage of substituting into head, we are guaranteed to find values for each head variable.

 ```haskell
 isRangeRestricted :: Rule -> Bool